peterkuma/cl2nc/README.md

 # cl2nc

 cl2nc is a command-line Python program for converting Vaisala CL51 and CL31 dat files to NetCDF.

 ## Example

+cl2nc can be used on the command-line:

     cl2nc input.dat output.nc

-    cl2nc input.dat output.nc
+where `input.dat` is a Vaisala CL51 or CL31 dat file and output is the name of the NetCDF output file.

 ## Install